 We have a great team of psychologists at Pymble, book any of our wonderful team.
 We have 5 locations with 20+ psychologists across Sydney and some of our psychologists can speak your language (if English is not your preferred language).

-When you come to see us, rest assured cost has been considered and hence we have reduced our normal rate ($150 per session) to $120 for new clients.
-We also offer limited bulk-bill for new clients who are under financial distress with a valid Medicare Mental Health Care Plan.
+When you come to see us, rest assured cost has been considered and hence we have reduced our normal rate to $150 for new clients.
+We also offer a reduced rate of $120 for new clients who are under financial distress with a valid Medicare Mental Health Care Plan.

 How to obtain a Mental Health Care Plan?